 No public holiday exists between the National Day holiday and New Year’s Day.

 Should you get Chinese money before arrival?
 That’s a question put to us frequently.
 Our answer is no unless you arrive ahead of tour schedule and have to get to the hotel by taxi.
 You can easily get local currency on arrival at competitive rates.
 There are automate teller machines currency exchange booths located at all the airports. [more]

 Travellers from Western countries are not required of any inoculation certificate to enter China.
 The places our tours take you to are safe from a health point of view.
 Our top concern is hepatitis A & B. We do not recommend shots for tetanus and rabies.
 However, you are advised to visit a travel clinic or your family doctor before going … [more]

 It seems every tour company recommends popular titles like Wild Swans and River Town: Two Years on the Yangtze.
 But our list is far more comprehensive than the other companies’ because Laurus Travel is staffed by bookworms who happen to be picky readers too.
 We waste a lot of time of ours to save yours!
 Once you sign up with us, you’ll receive the reading list as part of your trip preparation.

 Unlike most other tour operators, we include tips for the local guides and drivers in our tour prices.
-The recommended amount for the tour leader is US$5 to US$10 per day per guest.
+The recommended amount for the tour leader is US$10 per day per guest.
 Tipping housemaids and restaurant staff is not customary in China, although our own staff members do leave a dollar or two on the pillow every morning when we stay at well managed luxury hotels.
 If you need bell service to move your bag to or from your room, you’d be expected to tip $1 per piece.
 We recommend that you move your bag yourself to save time and hassle. [more]